OpenZeppelin/defender-templates/defender/wallet-migrator/README.md

 # Wallet Migrator

 This Defender Autotask will automatically transfer all ERC20 and ERC721 tokens from a user's wallet address to another specified wallet address.
+The transfer happens in a two step
+process: the first step is to approve an allowance to your Defender Relayer using the approval script found in `defender/wallet-migrator/approveTokens.js`, and the second step is the execution of the Autotask, where the transferring transactions take place.

+This template can serve as an emergency mechanism if your wallet is ever compromised and you need to quickly move all your funds into a different and secure wallet.
+It can also be used as a convenient tool to avoid manually transferring every ERC20 and ERC721 token that you own.

 ## Defender Account Setup